-I register my dogs with the National Kennel Club (NKC).
-Why aren't my dogs registered with the AKC?
-Because in my opinion, unless you are planning on showing or breeding show dogs, the AKC is more bother than its worth.
-Contrary to common knowledge, a AKC registered dog is not any better than a NKC or a CKC registered dog--all are pure-bred and all can be DNA typed through their respective registries.
+There seems to be a trend lately that many AKC puppy sellers are advertising that only AKC dogs are pure-bred, this is utter nonsense, and I can only guess those who are doing this are trying to justify their exceeding high prices.
 The AKC controls the dog show world, and they put on the shows, so if you want to show that is the registry for you.
 If you just want a nice pure-bred dog the other two registries will do fine.
 How do I know a AKC is not a superior dog?
 Because all the genetic faults that entered my pack over the years came from AKC registered dogs, and it took years to get the faults out of my stock.
 The AKC is no guarantee the breeder is responsible or ethical.
 The best Scotty I bought from another breeder for stock was CKC registered--and she is wonderful--perfect.

 Above is a picture of the first American Scottish Terrier champion.
 This is what the breed is all about, tough little dogs.
 Notice the hair cut--this is the original scotty cut, and personally I like it alot better than what you see as a 'scotty-cut' today.
 Scotties also come in all sorts of colors--the champ above was a brindle.
 For those of you who might enjoy the history of the Scotty, I found an old book that was written just as the Scotty was being recognized as a organized breed of its own, and it has been converted to pdf on one of the digital books sites.
 For those Scotty loving people out there, I am sure you will find it is fascinating read.

 These Scotties are happy dogs!
 They have enthusiasm and don't hold a grudge.
-Also I have read Scotties don't swim, many of mine swim, dog paddle right out into the creek or pond, while others don't like water, it seems a individual thing.
-If you take them fishing or on a boat it is best if they have a life vest.
+Also, I have read Scotties don't swim, many of mine swim, dog paddle right out into the creek or pond, while others don't like water, it seems a individual thing.
+If you take them fishing or on a boat it is best to put a life vest on them.
 One of my previous pups went to a fisherman who takes him out with him every day--he wears a life vest--they fish in the Alaskan waters.

 Scotties make great companions, this little girl is Kenzie, a little brindle bunch of love, who charmed her new family so much they made her a facebook page, she resides in southern California, and is the center of their universe.